Millefeuille42/ft_strace/readme.md

 This project is quite hard, there is a lot of stuff going on and some of ✨ **M A G I C** ✨ going on with ptrace...
 Lot of documentation to read.

-My code is terrible, since it's "patches" stacked on top of eachother with some month apart...
+My code is terrible, since it's "patches" stacked on top of eachother...

 I'd recommend to:
 - Check documentation about signals